theintercept/sidtoday/README.md

 # SIDtoday Files

-*SIDtoday* is the internal newsletter for the NSA's most important division, the Signals Intelligence Directorate.
-After editorial review, *The Intercept* is releasing nine year's worth of newsletters in batches, starting with 2003.
+_SIDtoday_ is the internal newsletter for the NSA's most important division, the Signals Intelligence Directorate. _The Intercept_ released four years' worth of newsletters in batches, starting with 2003, after editorial review.

-You can read our *SIDtoday* reporting and browse the documents online [here](https://theintercept.com/snowden-sidtoday).
+You can read our _SIDtoday_ reporting and browse the documents online [here](https://theintercept.com/snowden-sidtoday).

-This repository contains *SIDtoday* articles released by *The Intercept*, in PDF format and organized by year.
-We will continue to update it with new documents.
+This repository contains _SIDtoday_ articles released by _The Intercept_, in PDF format and organized by year.

 ## Downloading and verifying